 - Crime Rate: Safer than 10% of U.S. Cities

 Portland is one of the best places to live on the West Coast!
-With its thriving startup culture, trendy coffee shops and food trucks, huge array of outdoor activities, and no sales tax to worry about, it’s no surprise that this hip Oregon city is popular among young adults and outdoor enthusiasts.
+With its thriving startup culture, trendy coffee shops and food trucks, a huge array of outdoor activities, and no sales tax to worry about, it’s no surprise that this hip Oregon city is popular among young adults and outdoor enthusiasts.
 And with its wide range of off-leash dog parks, pet-friendly restaurants and bars, and pleasant year-round weather, this Pacific Northwest hot spot is also ideal for dog owners and their best friends!

 Things to Do with Your Dog in Portland